AV-ghub/PostgreSQL-Cloud-Solutions/Admin/HA/Promising directions/CockroachDB/Architecture.md

 For example, when a query is distributed, the ***physical planning phase splits the scan operations from the logical plan into multiple physical TableReader operators***, one for each node containing a range read by the scan.
 The remaining ***logical operations*** (which may perform filters, joins, and aggregations) are then ***scheduled on the same nodes*** as the TableReaders.
 This results in computations being ***performed as close to the physical data as possible***.

+### Query execution
+Components of the physical plan are sent to one or more nodes for execution. ***On each node, CockroachDB spawns a logical processor to compute a part of the query***.
+Logical processors inside or across nodes communicate with each other over a logical flow of data.
+The ***combined results*** of the query are ***sent back to the first node*** where the query was received, to be sent further to the SQL client.